flashbots/flashbots-docs/docs/flashbots-core/miners/advanced/ffmp.md

 ---
-title: Flashbots Fair Market Principles
+title: flashbots fair market principles
 ---

 This document aims to define a set of key principles and best practices upon which stakeholders of the Flashbots network can hold block producers (miners in ETH 1.0) accountable for their continued participation in the Flashbots Alpha.

 Fair Market Principles for MEV is required in the Flashbots Alpha due to the technical limitations in the early stage of the project which are mitigated on the basis of trust.
 Flashbots aims to eliminate these trust requirements in [future releases of the system](https://ethresear.ch/t/flashbots-frontrunning-the-mev-crisis/8251).